-Top Alaska Seafood Processing Jobs Hiring For Summer 2020
+Top 7 Alaska Seafood Processing Jobs Hiring for Summer 2020

 Every summer thousands of people head to the beautiful state of Alaska to work for a season in the lucrative fishing industry.
-There are numerous jobs that you can do to earn big bucks that involve fish such as salmon, herring, and whitefish in Alaska, but the best job for entry level workers is working as a seafood processor.
+There are numerous jobs that you can do to earn big bucks that involve fish such as salmon, herring, and whitefish, but the best job for entry-level workers is working as a seafood processor.

 1. Leader Creek Fisheries

 Leader Creek Fisheries is a lead processor of quality wild and sustainable Sockeye Salmon in Naknek, AK.
-Every year they hire approximately 400 employees to work the summer Bristol Bay salmon season.
-And while the company admits that the days are long and the work is hard and strenuous, there are some perks to working for Leader Creek which include:
+Every year they hire approximately 400 employees to work the summer salmon season in Bristol Bay.
+And while the company admits that the days are long and the work is hard and strenuous, there are some perks to working for Leader Creek, including:

-- Free Airfare - Leader Creek will provide free transportation to their facility in Naknek, Alaska from Seattle, Washington or anywhere in Alaska
+- Free airfare: Leader Creek will provide free transportation to their facility in Naknek from anywhere else in the state of Alaska, or from Seattle, Washington.

 To find out more about working for Leader Creek Fisheries this summer or to apply now visit https://www.leadercreekfisheries.com/employment.

 2. Silver Bay Seafood

 Silver Bay Seafoods is currently accepting applications for their white fish, herring and salmon seasons.
 Potential employers must be able to work from mid-late June to early-to-mid September for the salmon season, from late August to November for the fall white fish season, and the winter white fish season requires availability from December through March.